Wilhelm Furtwängler: Relationship with the Nazis

-Furtwängler was very critical of Hitler's appointment as Chancellor of Germany, and was convinced that Hitler would not stay in power for long.
-He had said of Hitler in 1932, "This hissing street pedlar will never get anywhere in Germany".
+Furtwängler was very critical of Adolf Hitler's appointment as Chancellor of Germany, and was convinced that Hitler would not stay in power for long.
+He had said of Hitler in 1932, "This hissing street pedlar will never get anywhere in Germany."

 As Nazi Germany increased the persecution of Jews, Jewish musicians were forced out of work and began to leave Germany.
 The Nazis were aware that Furtwängler was opposed to the policies and might also decide to go abroad, so the Berlin Philharmonic, which employed many Jews, was exempted from the policies.
 In 1933, when Bruno Walter was dismissed from his position as principal conductor of the Leipzig Gewandhaus Orchestra, the Nazis asked Furtwängler to replace him for an international tour.
 Their goal was to show to the world that Germany did not need Jewish musicians.
 Furtwängler refused, and it was Richard Strauss who replaced Walter.

 On 10 April 1933, Furtwängler wrote a public letter to Goebbels to denounce the new rulers' antisemitism:

-As stated by the historian F. Prieberg, this letter proved that if the concepts of nation and patriotism had a deep meaning for him, "it is clear that race meant nothing to him".
+As stated by the historian Fred K. Prieberg, this letter proved that if the concepts of nation and patriotism had a deep meaning for him, "it is clear that race meant nothing to him".
 In June 1933, for a text which was to be the basis for a discussion with Goebbels, Furtwängler went further, writing, "The Jewish question in musical spheres: a race of brilliant people!"
 He threatened that if boycotts against Jews were extended to artistic activities, he would resign all his posts immediately, concluding that "at any rate to continue giving concerts would be quite impossible without [the Jews] – to remove them would be an operation which would result in the death of the patient."

 Because of his high profile, Furtwängler's public opposition prompted a mixed reaction from the Nazi leadership.
 Heinrich Himmler wished to send Furtwängler to a concentration camp.
 Goebbels and Göring ordered their administration to listen to Furtwängler's requests and to give him the impression that they would do what he asked.
 This led him to believe that he had some positive influence to stop the racial policy.
 He subsequently invited several Jewish and anti-fascist artists (such as Yehudi Menuhin, Artur Schnabel, and Pablo Casals) to perform as soloists in his 1933/34 season, but they refused to come to Nazi Germany.
 Furtwängler subsequently invited Jewish musicians from his orchestra such as Szymon Goldberg to play as soloists.